satanikm/satanikm.github.io/_pages/about.md

 I earned my PhD in April 2025 from the University of Leuven (KU Leuven), Belgium, under the supervision of Prof. Liesbet Geris.
 My doctoral research focused on developing multiscale computational models to investigate how mechanical loading influences the degeneration and regeneration of articular cartilage.

-My work bridges engineering, biology, and medicine — with the ultimate goal of contributing to innovative therapies for joint diseases like osteoarthritis.
+My work bridges engineering, biology and medicine, with the ultimate goal of contributing to innovative therapies for joint diseases like osteoarthritis.

 My research interests
 --------